AntonisKafk/FlowerInventory/ReadMe.md

 ## Overview
 This project is a full-stack web application that allows users to manage flowers and categories in a flower shop.
 Users can view, add, edit, and delete flowers and categories, as well as search and sort flowers efficiently.

+## Component Interaction
+The application follows a standard full-stack flow: the SQL Server database stores flowers and categories, accessed and manipulated through the backend service layer using ApplicationDbContext.
+The backend handles all CRUD operations, validation, and business logic, while the frontend Razor Pages render the data, manage user interactions, and provide features like search and sort.
+Frontend changes are sent to the backend, which updates the database accordingly.

+---

+## Setup Instructions
+1. Clone repository
+2. Run `database_setup.sql` from Database folder
+3. Build project and run

 ---

 ## Features Summary